KhasanovR/blog/_posts/2025-04-30-ultralearning.md

 Young tries to demonstrate that people can master challenging skills faster by using his learning method which is strategic, intensive and self-directed.

 ## Foreword
-In the foreword of the book, [[James Clear]],author of [[Atomic Habits]], mentions that one of the reasons for his calls with Scott is the interest to find out more about building good habits and breaking bad ones.
+In the foreword of the book, [James Clear](#),author of [Atomic Habits](#), mentions that one of the reasons for his calls with Scott is the interest to find out more about building good habits and breaking bad ones.
 Additionally, Both James and Scott have a bias toward action.
 Then, he mentions the importance of putting the knowledge to use rather than accumulating it.
 Also he mentions about _"learning by doing"_ with his own experience by taking 100 000 photos in a year which led him to becoming a finalist of Travel Photographer of the Year.
 __Learning Something New__ $\neq$ __Practicing Something New__.
 James' first ultralearning project was a career as a photographer.
 The next project was becoming an entrepreneur by writing.
 He followed the 9 principles mentioned in the book step by step.
 - *Principle #1*: **Metalearning** by examining other popular bloggers & authors and their methods in order to create a map to follow.